edited July 27 2022

 Taos Ski Valley

-You can find some of the best skiing in the world in Taos Ski Valley, located about 20 minutes outside of downtown.
+You can find some of the best skiing in the world in Taos Ski Valley, located about 20 minutes outside of downtown Taos.
 This side trip is well worth it, even if you don’t ski.
-Due to a recent influx of investments, there are plenty of new bars where you can grab a drink or snack while watching all the skiers and snowboarders make their way down some of the steepest slopes in the country.
-I recommend 192 in The Blake Hotel, where we had a salad and the duck poutine, and some fantastic, yet pricey, cocktails.
-We also stopped at Tim’s Stray Dog, a cozy and packed pub with a perfect spicy Bloody Mary, and a Suzie Sushi Roll, a New Mexican take on the rolled treat.
-This time we were just there for the people watching, but it would be great to get back to tube or hit the slopes sometime.
+Due to a recent influx of investments, there are plenty of new bars where you can grab a drink or snack, all while watching colorful skiers and snowboarders make their way down some of the steepest slopes in the country.
+If you are hungry, I recommend 192 in The Blake Hotel, where we had a salad and the duck poutine, and some fantastic, yet pricey, cocktails.

 Visit the Plaza